A History of the CDC

 In April, the SAP program moved to the Seaside House to allow to further expansion of both the SAP and the CDC.

-Neil Boykas named SAP Director (July)
+In July, Neil Boykas was named SAP Director.